Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 It’s unlikely that drivers will bring home the amount suggested by Lyft in their recruiting campaigns.

-Alternative Business Opportunity: The most lucrative business opportunity is an online business.
+Many Lyft drivers also operate a Blog to make money online while driving for Lyft part-time.
+Blogging is the most lucrative business opportunity is an online business.
 It’s the cheapest and easiest business to launch.
 You can work from home with just a computer.
 If you are interested, I suggest reading this article, “Online Business for Beginners” to learn more.

 Lyft Driver Working Hours